-- Give the exact dose of medicine that your child’s doctor ordered.
+- Give the exact dose of medicine that your child’s health care provider ordered (Picture 1).

-- Ask your child’s pharmacist, nurse, or doctor before crushing any medicine.
+- Ask your child’s pharmacist, nurse or health care provider before crushing any medicine.

-- Stay with your child until he or she has swallowed the dose of medicine.
+- Stay with your child until they have swallowed the dose of medicine.

-- Do not give more than 5 doses of this medicine in a 24 hour period unless ordered by your child’s doctor.
+- Do not give more than 5 doses of this medicine in a 24-hour period unless ordered by your child’s health care provider.

-- Do not give this medicine for more than 3 days without checking with your child’s doctor.
+- Do not give this medicine for more than 3 days without checking with your child’s health care provider.

 If a Dose is Vomited